-The Master of Arts in Ministry Management (M.A.M.M.) degree is offered by the Haggard School of Theology and the School of Business and Management.
+The Master of Arts in Ministry Management (M.A.M.M.) degree is offered by Haggard School of Theology and the School of Business and Management.
 The curriculum provides students with education in business management and in the theological disciplines of biblical interpretation, theology, and ministry.
 The program is designed for the person called to management within ministry of the local church.

 Classes in this program are primarily offered in the afternoons and evenings.
-Graduate courses in the School of Business are also offered in the evening, and the existing core courses in the Haggard School of Theology rotate every two or three semesters allowing working students to complete the program in a timely fashion.
+Graduate courses in the School of Business are also offered in the evening, and the existing core courses in Haggard School of Theology rotate every two or three semesters allowing working students to complete the program in a timely fashion.
+For information, contact John Schaub, D.Min., director, at (626) 815-6000, Ext.
+5655.